-There's no real barrier to entry to start blogging.
+There's no real barrier to entry to starting blogging.
 Just about anyone can do it if they have the drive and willingness to learn.
 People maintain blogs for many reasons, but our focus today will be how to turn the blog into a source of profit.

 With any blog, no matter what the topic or monetization strategy, the site has to be quality and it needs a readership.
 Let me explain.
 If your blog is garbage, then no one will read it.
 If no one reads the blog, you have no audience with which to implement your monetization strategy.

-Therefore, before you concentrate on which money making scheme to use, you have to focus on making sure your blog is worthwhile.
+Therefore, before you concentrate on which money-making scheme to use, you have to focus on making sure your blog is worthwhile.
 You have to start a blog that has real promise.
 Let's begin.

 Starting A Blog That Doesn't Suck